reactjs/react.dev/src/content/reference/react/Children.md

 <AddedInVersion version="0.10.0" />

-[//]: # (Does not show up in changelogs but only appears in v0.10.0 docs based on https://web.archive.org/ research)
+{/* Does not show up in changelogs but only appears in v0.10.0 docs based on https://web.archive.org/ research */}

 <Pitfall>